Exclusive 7 Way to Clean Epoxy Floors

-Epoxy coatings can make your garage or basement floor look cleaner, more professional, and more finished.
+Epoxy coatings are becoming increasingly popular for homeowners and commercial spaces alike.
+These coatings can make your garage or basement floor look cleaner, more professional, and more finished.
 However, just like any other floor, you’ll want to keep it clean.
+Here are some tips and tricks for cleaning and maintaining your newly coated epoxy floors.

 Use a Dust Mop Regularly